 Can you imagine being more governed by your beliefs?
 It is possible because abuse and trauma experiences magnify your beliefs power and influence.

 Survivors know how after experiencing abuse or trauma his or her inner critic (inner voice in their head) becomes directive, meaner, and even more judgmental than pre-trauma.
 It is core beliefs that feed content to inner critic.
-So it is important for survivors to understand core beliefs and their formation.
+So it is essential for survivors to understand core beliefs and their formation.
 Even after you are able to process the traumatic memory or flashback of abuse or trauma, you are still be left with negative beliefs about yourself as a result of those experiences.

 I want to present a description of how core beliefs or self-messages are formed and how they are intensified as a result of abusive or traumatic experiences.
 Understand no matter how much you work on healing your past wounds through memory work, you are still left with negative beliefs about yourself.
 These self-messages and their associated emotions can and do impede your growth, happiness and personal progress.